 All current directorships with other public entities for each of the Board members, as well as directorships held in the past five years, are set forth under "Business to be Transacted at the Meeting - Election of Directors."
-Mr. Chen serves as a director of two public companies other than the Company.
-Since the commencement of his service as a director of the Company in November 2013, Mr. Chen has attended 100% of the meetings of the Board.
-As the Company's most senior officer and only executive director, Mr. Chen contributes his uniquely specialized knowledge of the Company's industry, strategy and key markets to the Board.
 Mr. Watsa serves as a director of three public companies other than the Company, all of which are part of a related group of companies.
 Since the commencement of his second term of service as a director of the Company in November 2013, Mr. Watsa has attended 100% of the meetings of the Board and the committees on which he has served.
 Mr. Watsa is the Chairman and Chief Executive Officer of Fairfax, which is, together with certain of its wholly-owned or controlled subsidiaries, the largest beneficial shareholder of the Company on an as-converted basis.